AdyRock/com.lightwaverf.smartseries/README.md

 If you post the log to https://github.com/AdyRock/com.lightwaverf.smartseries/issues I will try to add the devices to the next version.

 # Version Log
+1.0.5
+Added energy monitors to dimmers. (requires existing dimmers to be removed and added back in.
+Flows will then need to be repaired.)

 1.0.4
 Added new EU version devices.